 - Risky: Some backers may end up with a negative ROI.
 There are numerous complaints that Kickfurther removed its “canceled co-ops” page, which critics claim gave a more balanced view of the risks.

 - Questionable Due Diligence: While the screening process no doubt mitigates some of the risks, a lot of users weren’t entirely convinced.

 Kickfurther currently has a TrustScore of 4.4 out of 5 on Trustpilot and an A+ rating with the BBB.

 Positive Reviews & Testimonials

 That’s not to say that there’s no risk involved, however.
-Find yourself unable to properly compensate your buyers, and what remains of your inventory will be taken by Kickfurther, which may then liquidate it at discounted prices.
+Find yourself unable to compensate your buyers properly, and what remains of your inventory will be taken by Kickfurther, which may then liquidate it at discounted prices.
 We’re not playing touch football here.
-That said, the increasing success rate for retailers on the platform has led me to boost Kickfurther’s rating to four stars.
-Their conception of crowdfunding may be hard to explain succinctly, but it has begun to bear fruit.
+That said, the increasing success rate for retailers on the platform has led me to keep Kickfurther’s rating at 4-stars.
+Its conception of crowdfunding may be difficult to explain succinctly, but it has begun to bear fruit.